ibexa/documentation-developer/docs/tutorials/generic_field_type/1_implement_the_point2d_value_class.md

 !!! tip

-    Value class should always be contained in the file named `Value.php`.
+    Value class should always be contained in a file named `Value.php`.

 The Point 2D Value class will contain: